intel/intel-cmt-cat/lib/python/README.txt

 Installation
 ============

-To install the package run:
+To build the package:
-        make install
+        pip install build

-This will install the package using `python -m pip`.
+        python -m build

-To uninstall the 'pqos' package run:
+Once the package is built, it can be installed by running:
-        make uninstall
+        pip install dist/pqos-<VERSION>.tar.gz

 Running tests